 We conclude by giving a few examples.
 Recall that the total mass of $\nu_\psi$ is always $\frac{(d+2)^{d+1}}{d!}$ for $\psi\in \mathcal{Q}_{\sym}$.
 For instance, when $d=2$, the total mass is $32$. \begin{exam} Let $\psi = \max_i m_i \equiv 1 \in \cQ_{\sym}$ and $m\in A$.
 The supremum

 is achieved at one of the vertices $\{n_0,\ldots,n_{d+1}\}$.
 It follows that $\partial^c\psi^c(m)$ contains a vertex for each $m\in B$.
 Consequently, since $\partial^c\psi^c$ is single valued almost everywhere, $\nu_\psi$ is supported at the vertexes and by symmetry $\nu_{\psi} = \sum_i \frac{(d+2)^d}{d!} \delta_{n_i}$. \end{exam} \begin{exam} For each $i$, let $n_i' := \frac{-n_i}{3}$ be the barycenters of the $\tau_i$.
 Using basic properties for the $c$-gradient, one can see that $\psi := (\max_i n_i')^c$ satisfies $\nu_\psi := \sum_i \frac{(d+2)^d}{d!}\delta_{n_i'}$.
 This can be computed explicitly, for example when $d=2$, where $m_i' = \frac{-m_i}{3}$. \end{exam} \begin{exam} $\psi$ can also charge the singular set -- indeed, when $d=2$, one can verify that $\psi = \max\left\{\max_i m_i', \frac{1}{3} \right\}$ does not charge $B_0$ at all, and so we have $\nu_{\psi} = \sum_{x_i\in\Bspace\setminus\Bspace_0} \frac{16}{3}\delta_{x_i}$, by symmetry.
-One can also check that, while $\psi_{j,k}$ is actually convex on all of $q_{j,k}^{-1}(\Star(n_j)$, $\MAR(\psi_{j,k})(x_i) = \frac{80}{9} > \frac{16}{3}$ for each $x_i\in \mathrm{Star}(n_j)^{\circ}\setminus B_0$, so the equalities in Corollary \ref{cor:MAincoords} cannot be extended to all of $\Star(n_j)^\circ$. \end{exam}
+One can also check that, while $\psi_{j,k}$ is actually convex on all of $q_{j,k}^{-1}(\Star(n_j)$, $\MAR(\psi_{j,k})(x_i) = \frac{80}{9} > \frac{16}{3}$ for each $x_i\in \mathrm{Star}(n_j)^{\circ}\setminus B_0$, so the equalities in Corollary~\ref{cor:MAincoords} cannot be extended to all of $\Star(n_j)^\circ$. \end{exam}

 For $\psi\in\cQ_{\sym}$, we have two equivalent definitions for $\nu_{\psi}$ (Definition~\ref{defi:MA} and Proposition~\ref{prop:cMA}), which agree with the Monge--Amp\`ere measure of $\psi_{i,j}$ in coordinates (Corollary~\ref{cor:MAincoords}).
-For non-symmetric $\psi\in\mathcal{Q}$, none of these are well-defined in general, and when they are, they need not agree with the Monge--Ampère computed in coordinates, as the following examples show.
+For non-symmetric $\psi\in\mathcal{Q}$, none of these are well-defined in general, and when they are, they need not agree with the Monge--Amp{\`e}re computed in coordinates, as the following examples show.

 \begin{exam} Let $d=2$ and $\psi := m_i$, for some fixed $i$; then the Monge--Amp\`ere measure of $\psi_{i,j}$ is $\MAR(\psi_{i,j}) = 128\delta_{0}$.
-Since this gives a total mass larger than 32, we conclude that Corollary \ref{cor:MAincoords} cannot hold for this $\psi$. \end{exam}
+Since this gives a total mass larger than 32, we conclude that Corollary~\ref{cor:MAincoords} cannot hold for this $\psi$. \end{exam}